aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 echo 'description: Areg Sarkissians Blog' >> _config.yml
 ```

-This set the title text to `aregsar` and the description text to `Areg Sarkissians Blog`.

-Jekyll uses the settings in the `_config.yml` file to override the default values for title and description.
+Jekyll uses the settings in the `_config.yml` file to override the default values for the repository title and description.

 ## Conclusion

 In this post I showed you how I overrode the default theme layout file and its content.
 I also showed how I overrode the default theme file title and description meta tags displayed on the browser tab.

-You can further customize the content of the `default.html` layout file with your own Html content as I will detail when I show how I added global navigation links for this blog in another post in the series.
+You can further customize the content of the `default.html` layout file with your own html content as I will detail when I show how I added global navigation links for this blog in an upcoming post in the series.

-Checkout part 3 to see how I override the default theme style of Github pages.
+Checkout part 3 to see how I override the default theme style of my Github pages blog.

 Thanks for reading.